A Language Anchor-Guided Method for Robust Noisy Domain Generalization: Introduction

-Domain Generalization (DG) has emerged as a pivotal algorithm in machine learning, aiming to develop models that can maintain high performance on previously unseen environments—or \emph{domains}.
-Traditional methods often assume that training and test data share the same distribution, yet in real-world scenarios, there is frequently a substantial shift between these distributions~\cite{Khosla2012ECCV}.
-This phenomenon, widely referred to as \emph{domain shift}, can cause severe performance degradation in tasks spanning computer vision, natural language processing, and medical image analysis~\cite{wang2021survey}.
+\IEEEPARstart{D}{omain} Generalization (DG) has emerged as a pivotal algorithm in machine learning, aiming to develop models that can maintain high performance on previously unseen environments—or \emph{domains}.
+Traditional methods often assume that training and test data share the same distribution, yet in real-world scenarios, there is frequently a substantial shift between these distributions.
+This phenomenon, widely referred to as \emph{domain shift}, can cause severe performance degradation in tasks spanning computer vision, natural language processing, and medical image analysis \cite{wang2021survey}.
 As shown in Figure~\ref{fig:domain_shift1}(a)(b), even within the same class label, the distribution of feature representations can vary considerably.
-This variation may stem from differences in image conditions, such as lighting, pose, or background, as well as other domain-specific factors.
-Such intra-class variability poses a significant challenge for models, which must learn to extract invariant features that capture the true semantic essence of the class while ignoring irrelevant variations.
-In response, DG task has been proposed to enable robust model behavior without further fine-tuning, thereby facilitating broader applicability in diverse domains~\cite{Muandet2013ICML, Li2018AAAI}.
-Over time, researchers have explored various ways to align or unify source and target domains, including strategies that learn \emph{domain-invariant} features through multi-task autoencoders, augmented architecture, or adversarial alignment ~\cite{Ghifary2015ICCV, GaninICML2015, Volpi2018NIPS}.
+This variation may stem from differences in image acquisition conditions—such as lighting variations, changes in pose, or complex background environments—and even from more subtle domain-specific factors like sensor noise or camera calibration differences.
+Such intra-class variability poses a significant challenge for developing accurate and adaptable models, which must learn to extract invariant features that capture the true semantic essence of the class while ignoring irrelevant variations.
+In response, DG task has been proposed to enable robust model behavior without further fine-tuning, thereby facilitating broader applicability in diverse domains \cite{Muandet2013ICML, Li2018AAAI}.
+Over time, researchers have explored various ways to align or unify source and target domains, including strategies that learn \emph{domain-invariant} features through multi-task autoencoders, augmented architecture, or adversarial alignment \cite{Ghifary2015ICCV, GaninICML2015, Volpi2018NIPS}.